 The college maintains, for each student, educational records that are open to inspection by that student in accordance with the Family Educational Rights and Privacy Act (FERPA), Section 438 of Public Laws 90–247, Title IV, amended 88 Stat.
 571–574, and with federal and state regulations.
 College policy permits the student to have specified information released to other people, but it otherwise restricts disclosure to include only college personnel who have a legitimate educational interest in the contents of the record, to officers of the U.S. Department of Education and their state counterparts who supervise enforcement and to authorized educational agencies who monitor institutional educational enterprise.
 Such recipients are bound not to disclose any personally identifiable information from the records to unauthorized third parties.

 Generally, all educational records are available for inspection by students.
-Excepted are confidential recommendations filed before January 1975 or written after the student has waived his or her right to see the recommendation, medical and psychological counseling records, parents’ financial statements (when submitted in confidence), personal faculty and staff files (available only to the authors), certain law enforcement records and current (postgraduate) employment records of former students.
+Excepted are confidential recommendations filed before January 1975 or written after the student has waived his or her right to see the recommendation; medical and psychological counseling records; parents’ financial statements (when submitted in confidence); personal faculty and staff files (available only to the authors); certain law-enforcement records; and current (postgraduate) employment records of former students.
 Where a record contains information concerning more than one student, the student wishing to see the file may see only that section relating to him- or herself.

 To examine his or her record, a student should make an appointment with the appropriate officer.
 Official academic records are available for inspection in the Registrar’s Office.
-The general file, in the Dean of Students’ Office, may be examined in the presence of a dean.
+The general file, in the Office of Student Affairs, may be examined in the presence of a dean.
 Any student who, upon reviewing any file, believes a portion of it to be inaccurate or inappropriate may either enter a statement of correction or seek to have the file emended.
 Should no informal agreement be reached by the student and the dean (or other officer) on the emendation, the student may submit a written request for a hearing in accordance with the procedures described in the section on Student Conduct and the Resolution of Grievances.

 A student may, of course, add to his or her general file at any time, and students are encouraged to do so, because comprehensive information can assist the deans in their capacity as advisors and in preparing recommendations for students when required.